FDISK(8) System Administration FDISK(8)

 partition; this is a box holding logical partitions, with

-tions, present or not, get numbers 1-4.
-Logical partitions are
+present or not, get numbers 1-4.
+Logical partitions are numbered

-of sectors (given in 32 bits), and as a Cylinders/Heads/Sectors
+sectors (given in 32 bits), and as a Cylinders/Heads/Sectors triple

-512-byte sectors this will work up to 2 TB.
-The latter has two
+this will work up to 2 TB.
+The latter has two problems.
+First, these

 Please, read the DOS-mode section if you want DOS-compatible